Jefferson High School (Los Angeles)

-Thomas Jefferson High School, usually referred to as Jefferson High School, is a public high school in South Los Angeles.
-Founded in 1916, it is the fourth oldest high school in the school district.
-Jefferson's school colors are kelly green and gold and the sports teams are called the Democrats, or Demos for short.
+Thomas Jefferson High School, usually referred to as Jefferson High School, is a public high school in South Los Angeles, California, United States.
+Founded in 1916, it is the fourth oldest high school in the school district, and has historically been a center for Black American education in Los Angeles.
+Jefferson's school colors are kelly green and gold.
+The sports teams are called the Democrats, or Demos for short.

 In 2006, a pilot program called New Tech: Student Empowerment Academy began in the northeast portion of the school.
 New Tech has since become a separate charter school housed in the Jefferson building.
 In 2016 New Tech closed down and its space is now used by Nava College Preparatory Academy, a school that was established in 2014.